elliotgaramendi/sin-e-spoiler/docs/o1-introductory-tutorial.md

 ---

-### Step 2: Movie Data Structure I Realistic TMDB-based Records
+### Step 2: Feat Data Structure I Movie Data Structure for “Sin E Spoiler”

 This step defines how to structure and use movie data in our app.
 We use real TMDB data, map it to our app format with a custom mapper, and expose utility functions for components to consume. 📊✨